 2) Keep your eyes moisturized.
 Winter air contains very little humidity - and this can dry out our lips, skin, and eyes alike.
 To minimize the effects of winter air, it’s best to avoid sitting near artificial heat sources, including fires and heaters; don’t forget to adjust the vents in your car so that the heat there doesn’t blast you directly in the face, either!
 In some cases, if your eyes are growing particularly irritated, it may be necessary to use a humidifier or eye drops to alleviate dryness.
 (However, patients that find themselves heavily relying on eye drops will want to meet with an eye doctor to confirm that the issue really is the winter air - and not an underlying eye issue such as dry eye.)

 3) Wash your hands often and avoid contact with your eyes.
 Like eye protection, this is a must year-round - but since winter is the time for flu season, hand washing becomes particularly important during this time of the year.
 Our hands are the perfect carriers for various germs that could get us sick.
 Fortunately, it’s relatively easy to help prevent the spread of the flu and eye-related illnesses like conjunctivitis (pink eye).
 Simply by washing your hands frequently, you’ll be able to reduce your risk of spreading germy hitchhikers.
 But just in case, try your best not to rub your eyes or touch them with your hands throughout the day.

 These three simple eye tips can be extremely helpful in keeping your vision clear and healthy during the winter months.
 As a bonus tip, why not make an appointment for your annual eye exam?
-Annual eye exams are crucial in preventive eye care - so go ahead, visit our website, and get in touch with an office near you today for a basic eye exam and check-up, just to make sure that you’ll be able to see clearly throughout 2016!
+Annual eye exams are crucial in preventive eye care - so go ahead, visit our website, and get in touch with an office near you today for a basic eye exam and check-up, just to make sure that you’ll be able to see clearly throughout the year!